Z Society: Controversies

 The Z Society received international publicity in 2016 when University of Virginia student Otto Warmbier was convicted in North Korea of stealing a propaganda sign from his Pyongyang hotel while on a vacation.
-Warmbier said he had been promised membership in the society in exchange for the theft.
+Warmbier said in a press conference hosted by North Korean authorities that he had been promised membership in the society in exchange for the theft.
 The society denied the allegation and any connection with Warmbier.